 - Take responsibility or assign and individual to be responsible for safeguards;

-- Assess the risks to taxpayer information in your office to include your operations, physical environment, computer systems and employees.
-Make a list of all the locations where taxpayer information is kept (computers, filing cabinets, bags, and boxes taxpayers may bring to you);
+- Assess the risks to taxpayer information in your office to include your operations, physical environment, computer systems, and employees.
+Make a list of all the locations where taxpayer information is kept (such as computers, filing cabinets, bags and boxes taxpayers may bring to you);

 - Write a plan of how you will safeguard information.
 Put appropriate safeguards in place;